Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction

-- The critical need for digital forensics experts within the public sector
+- The critical need for digital forensics experts within government agencies to combat cyber threats.

 Cybercrime and its Socioeconomic Impact

-- Identity theft, cyberbullying, data leakage, distributed denials of service (DDoS), malware attacks, and other forms of cyber threats
+- Identity theft, cyberbullying, data leakage, distributed denial-of-service (DDoS) attacks, malware infections, and other forms of cybercrime have significant socioeconomic consequences for government operations and the public sector.

 The Anatomy of a Cyberattack